-The Panel comprises 11 members who are required to be qualified or experienced in business, law or accounting.
-One of the members is also a member of the Australian Takeovers Panel, appointed under a reciprocal arrangement made between the governments of Australia and New Zealand.
+The Panel comprises 10 members who are required to be qualified or experienced in business, law or accounting.
+Usually, one of the members is also a member of the Australian Takeovers Panel, appointed under a reciprocal arrangement made between the governments of Australia and New Zealand.
+The Australian appointee, Richard Hunt left the Panel in April 2024.
+The new Australian appointee joined the Panel post-balance date.
 The Chair of the New Zealand Takeovers Panel sits as a member of the Australian Takeovers Panel under the same arrangement.